High School to College Pathways

 The HECC works with numerous state, campus, and community partners to foster improved and seamless pathways during the important transition years of grades 11-14 as students move from high school to college or career.

-Current initiatives help high school students to plan for and afford college success, best prepare academically for college coursework, access quality college credit while in high school, and benefit from academic alignment so they enter college ready to succeed.
-In addition to the resources below, find out about financial aid investments and initiatives, additional equity initiatives, and transfer student initiatives.
+Current initiatives help high school students plan for and afford college success, best prepare academically for college coursework, access quality college credit while in high school, and benefit from academic alignment so they enter college ready to succeed.
+In addition to the resources below, find out about financial aid investments and initiatives, additional equity initiatives, Oregon's GED high school equivalency program, and transfer student initiatives.

-The HECC leads mentoring, outreach, and financial aid programs, and convenes partners to prepare students across the state for success in college and career:
+The HECC leads mentoring, outreach, and financial aid programs and convenes partners to prepare students for access and success in college and career.